bparanj/crystal/computer/networking/osi.md

    - Manages the framing of data for the specific network interface.

 7. Physical Layer (1):
-   - Represents the actual transmission medium (e.g., Ethernet, Wi-Fi).
+   - Represents the  transmission medium (e.g., Ethernet, Wi-Fi).

 SSH, like many modern protocols, doesn't strictly adhere to the OSI model.
 It primarily operates at the Application layer but incorporates functions that span multiple layers, particularly in its handling of encryption and authentication.